Poison Ivy Scenario: Historical Remote Access Crisis (2011)

 Evolution Triggers:

-• If response is delayed, attackers may exfiltrate complete client database affecting multiple sectors
+• If response is delayed, attackers may exfiltrate complete proprietary technical database affecting multiple sectors

 • If containment fails, confidential proposals may appear in competitor presentations